MisterProtocol/RAND-editor/README.md

 bottom of the screen with the mouse to see what various editor commands do.

+N.b.: The editor does not support having its window resized.
+You must exit the editor, resize the window, and restart the editor.

+You can start the editor in two ways:

+1) `e filename` will edit the named file, or, if it does not exist, will ask you if you want to create it.

+2) `e` with no arguments will start up editing the last file you edited in the current directory, at the place in the file where you exited the editor.
+If you have not previously run the editor in the current directory, it will open a new file called `scratch`.

 The files in the "man" directory will give you much more extensive documentation on how the editor works.
+We earnestly suggest you read the manual page.
+There are several reports listed there, published by The RAND Corporation, which provide extensive documentation.
+These reports may be downloaded for free from http://rand.org.

 ### Branches